phasewalk1/Protocol7/README.md

 ## Just a Hack
-__presentday__ is _just a hack_.
+__Protocol7__ is _just a hack_.
 It's a simple neovim configuration written in _pure [Fennel](https://fennel-lang.org)_.
 It is not meant to be a one-size-fits-all, nor was it written as a framework to be expanded upon.

 It's _just a simple config_ that demonstrates a method for embedding _Fennel_ as compiled _Lua_ code.